You can use Kids’ Turn to help your clients.

 Five concrete skill areas are the basis for The Kids’ Turn Way:

 No other divorce education curriculum in the country offers these valuable relationships skills which can also be used during other life difficulties.

 Curriculum modules for every age.
 Four age-appropriate curriculum modules exist for parents, 5-7 year olds, 8-10 year olds and youth/teens.
-The original Kids’ Turn delivery format encourages simultaneous attendance by parents and children, but practitioners may offer the individual coursework as stand-alone services (ex: Parents only).
+The original Kids’ Turn delivery format encourages simultaneous attendance by parents and children, but practitioners may offer the individual coursework as stand-alone services (eg. parents only).

 A fifth module, Early Years, is available for parents only of infants, toddlers and preschoolers.
 Each module offers six, scripted and easy-to-follow lessons.

-The Kids’ Turn Way, Grandparents is available in January, 2012.
+The Kids’ Turn Way, Grandparents is also available.
 This program module acknowledges grandparents in their increasingly important role when families reorganize.

 The material is suitable to offer by court systems, school districts, family service agencies, private schools, home school settings, faith-based organizations, private practitioners – any environment where children or parents involved in parental separation are in need of support.
 Social workers, educators, clergy and even paraprofessionals (with qualified supervision) are qualified to conduct the program.